nodejs/node/BUILDING.md

 > Info: `./node` points to your local Node.js build.

-Remember to recompile with `make -j4` in between test runs if you change code in the `lib` or `src` directories.
+Remember to recompile with `-j4` in between test runs if you change code in the `lib` or `src` directories.

 The tests attempt to detect support for IPv6 and exclude IPv6 tests if